 To set up an account immediately within A Safer Walk's app you must:

-- Take an in-app generated selfie.
+- Take an in-app random gesture selfie for verification.

 * In-app onboarding process can take between 1-24 hours for approval.